moding-il/bizdoc.core/README.md

 You may also change the default behavior of notifying recipients to notifying users who where assigned to roles by adding the AnomalyPolicy.Positions.

-If you wish to refine how anomaly is calculated, override cube CalculateAnomalyAsync() method.
+To refine how anomaly is calculated, override cube CalculateAnomalyAsync() method.
 A negative value is considered an anomaly, whereas a positive or zero indicates no anomaly.

 ```csharp
 public class MyCube : CubeBase